Public reserves

 • grants of easements in favour of statutory bodies.

-• A council may only sell, exchange or otherwise dispose of community land if the relevant provisions of the Act have been complied with.
+• a council has no power to sell, exchange or otherwise dispose of community land unless the relevant provisions of the Act have been complied with

-• A council may grant a lease or licence of community land, but only in accordance with s.46 and (if relevant) s.47 Local Government Act 1993.
+• a council may grant a lease or licence of community land, but only in accordance with section 46 and (if relevant) section 47 Local Government Act 1993.

-Note A council may not grant a lease or licence of community land for a term greater than 30 years.
-Where any lease or licence granted over community land for a period (inclusive of any option) exceeding 21 years the consent of the Minister for Local Government is required (Sec.47(5)).
+NOTE: A council may not grant a lease or licence of community land for a term greater than 30 years.
+Where any lease or licence granted over community land for a period (inclusive of any option) exceeds 21 years, the consent of the Minister for Local Government is required (section 47(5)).

 • widening of an existing public road